tawalabora/server-setup/.github/DEPLOYMENT_GUIDE.md

    - Can be:
      - An existing user (like `SUDO_ACCESS_USER`)
      - A new user to be created
-   - Used for: Code-server config, nvm, uv, Git setup, etc.
+   - Used for: uv, nvm, Git setup, etc.

 ### SSH Key Confusion Explained